realzhujunhao/jhremote/README.md

 # jhremote
-aws cli scripts written in bash
+aws cli scripts written in bash & fish

+jhec2: small granularity operations. i.e. dev on one server -> start/stop/describe/mount/unmount
+others: bash written in a tedious way, subject to be completely rewritten in near future

 ### ?